azagniotov/stubby4j/docs/REQUEST_PROXYING.md

 ## Request proxying

+### Summary

 As of `v7.3.0` of `stubby4j`, a new feature is available that enables you to configure a proxy/intercept where requests are proxied to another service (i.e.: a real, live service), when such requests did not match any of the configured stubs.

 On this page you will learn how to add a proxy configuration described in YAML to an existing stub `request`/`response` YAML configuration that you created as part of [Endpoint configuration HOWTO](../README.md#endpoint-configuration-howto).
-Currently, it is possible to add multiple proxy configurations for requests that don't match any of the `stubby4j`'s stubs.

 In order to enable request proxying behavior, you need to add at least one proxy configuration to your YAML config, the default proxy config (denoted with `default proxy config` hereafter).
 The `default proxy config` serves as a catch-all for requests that don't match any of the `stubby4j`'s stubs.